Placing notes in the Western Wall: Modern-day practice

 A woman places a prayer note in the Wall.

 Today, more than a million prayer notes or wishes are placed in the Western Wall each year.
 Notes that are placed in the Wall are written in just about any language and format.
 Their lengths vary from a few words to very long requests.
 They include poems and Biblical verses.
 They are written on a wide variety of papers, including colored paper, notebook paper and even bubblegum wrappers, using a variety of inks.

 Rabbi Shmuel Rabinovitch (or Rabinowitz), Rabbi of the Western Wall, receives hundreds of letters yearly addressed to "God, Jerusalem"; he folds these letters and places them, too, in the Wall.

 Online services offer petitioners the opportunity to send their notes to the Western Wall via e-mail, fax, text messaging and Internet; the note is then printed out and inserted in the Wall.
 The Israeli Telephone Company has established such a fax service, as have a number of charitable websites.

 Disposal of notes

 According to Jewish law, prayer notes may not be thrown away; there is a difference of opinion as to whether they should be burned or buried.
 According to Rabbi Shmuel Rabinowitz, Rabbi of the Western Wall and author of Minhagei HaKotel, a book of halakhot about the Western Wall, burning is a "pure" way to deal with the notes, but burying them is more honorable.

-Rabinowitz further states that the letters are buried because they have the status of letters to God.
+Rabinowitz states that the letters are buried because they have the status of letters to God.
 Twice a year, ahead of Rosh Hashanah and Passover, Rabinowitz and his assistants collect the notes left in the Wall and bury them in the Jewish cemetery on the Mount of Olives.